JackHowa/delete-github-package-versions/README.md

 The action works by getting at most 20 packages with at most the oldest 100 versions of each, applying the filters (see table below) on them and then deleting the matching versions.

 > If you have more than 100 versions and none of the 100 oldest versions match, no packages will be deleted!
+Note: If you are looking for the 100 newest version matches, use `version-query-order` first.

 ### Inputs